Rank Inequalities on Knot Floer Homology of Periodic Knots: Evidence for the main conjecture

 \subsection{Adapting the Morse homology proof}

-Finally, we would like to point out where we got stuck in adapting the proof of Theorem \ref{thm:floyd} to prove Conjecture \ref{conj:ineq}.
+Finally, we would like to point out how a naive attempt at adapting the proof of Theorem \ref{thm:floyd} to prove Conjecture \ref{conj:ineq} fails.
 In fact, most of the proof works similarly. \begin{proposition} If the spectral sequence (\ref{eqn:ss}) does not contain any staircases beginning with a vertical differential on the top left and ending with a horizontal differential on the bottom right, then Conjecture \ref{conj:ineq} holds. \end{proposition} \begin{proof} This condition is a slightly weaker replacement of Lemma \ref{lemma:sub}.
 From there, the proof follows identically to that of Theorem \ref{thm:floyd}.
 The factor of 2 in the grading shift comes from the identification of the $E^{\infty}$ page with $\widehat{\mathit{HFK}}_*(K)\otimes W \otimes \F_2[\theta,\theta^{-1}]$ as in \cite{HLS}.
 The shift by 1 in the grading comes from the extra $V$ vector space in the spectral sequence. \end{proof}